eliatra/opensearch-k8s-operator/docs/userguide/main.md

 * Please see the project README for a compatibility matrix which operator release is compatible with which OpenSearch release.
 * The userguide in the repository corresponds to the current development state of the code.
 To view the documentation for a specific released version switch to that tag in the Github menu.
 * We track feature requests as Github Issues.
 If you are missing a feature and find an issue for it, please be aware that an issue ticket closed as completed only means that feature has been implemented in the development version.
-After that it might still take some for the feature to be contained in a release.
+After that it might still take some time for the feature to be contained in a release.
 If you are unsure, please check the list of releases in our Github project if your feature is mentioned in the release notes.

 ## Quickstart